PowerDNS/pdns/docs/manpages/sdig.1.rst

     Set the RD bit in the question. showflags
-    Show the NSEC3 flags in the response (they are hidden by default). tcp
+    Show the NSEC3 flags in the response (they are hidden by default). dumpluaraw
+    Display record contents in a form suitable for dnsdist's `SpoofRawAction`. tcp
     Use TCP instead of UDP to send the query. dot